fastdotspace/fastflags.space/index.md

 ---

 !!!contrast Info
-Locally editing fastflags is now gone (No more fastflags).
+Locally editing fastflags is now unsupported (No more fastflags).
 This domain will stay up to 03/07/2025 as an archive to fastflags.
 !!!